NetApp/terraform-provider-netapp-ontap/docs/resources/cluster_peer.md

 This will generate a file called generated.tf, which will contain the configuration for the imported resource

+Note: imported cluster peers cannot regenerate create-only inputs such as `source_details` and `peer_cx_profile_name`, because ONTAP does not return those values after the peer is established.

 ```terraform
 # __generated__ by Terraform
 # Please review these resources and move them into your main configuration files.